 YATA Denmark’s Research is dedicated to briefing all audiences, from students to experts, on current international security matters.
 We seek to filter through all forms of information to deliver accurate analyses while promoting democracy, rule of law and peace.

-In the world of fear, division, and violence, many forget what security feels like.
+In a world of fear, division, and violence, many forget what security feels like.
 While some have the fortune of being raised accustomed to living in a secure environment far from conflict, others are born into some of the most brutal conditions that exist in our world.
 At the same time, communication and globalization have evolved at an unprecedented speed, allowing an increasing number of people access to a vast ocean of knowledge.

 However, this grand excess of information has made it difficult to filter accurate and most relevant information.
 YATA Denmark’s Research Project works to promote international security and peace by filtering through all forms of information to accurately brief the global citizen of world issues.

 When striving for a liberal democracy, freedom of thought and expression are often seen as important as the right to life.
 Freedom of thought and expression give the right to one’s own articulation and, therefore, the right to oneself.

 The protection of this right is essential to maintaining a free and just society where people can feel truly secure.
 The significance of this right is highlighted in writings across the world, whether it’s protected under the First Amendment of the United States Constitution, or under Section 2 of the Canadian Charter of Rights and Freedoms, or ultimately by Article 18 of the Universal Declaration of Human Rights, where it clearly states that: